AU-Master-Thesis/thesis/sections/1-introduction/research.typ

     #set enum(numbering: req-enum.with(prefix: "O-4.1.", color: theme.green))
     + Implement a new type of factor that can aid in path-following.
     + Make the factor interact with the path given to the actors.
-    + Design the factor's measurement function, jacobian.
+    + Design the factor's measurement function, Jacobian.

     *Objectives for _Research Questions_ #boxed(color: theme.teal, fill: theme.teal.lighten(80%), "RQ-4.2", weight: 900) and #boxed(color: theme.teal, fill: theme.teal.lighten(80%), "RQ-4.3", weight: 900):*
     #set enum(numbering: req-enum.with(prefix: "O-4.2.", color: theme.green))
-    + Measure the impact on the #att[four metrics: distance travelled, makespan, smoothness, and collision count]#note.a[].
+    + Measure the impact on the #att[four metrics: distance travelled, makespan, smoothness, and collision count].
     + Evaluate the impact of the new factor on the actors' behaviour.
   ]
 }